30 Cowper Street Sydney New South Wales 2150

 Level of study: Bachelor's Degrees

-Graduates will be equipped for professional life in the ministry, not-for profit sector, commercial enterprises or government organisations.
-General skills in communication and problem solving are developed alongside specialist knowledge and expertise in their chosen discipline area.
-Theory is applied and professional skills developed through practical assessments and work-integrated learning.
+You will also get to hone your skills in communication and problem solving, alongside developing specialist knowledge and expertise in your chosen specialization, like biblical studies, biblical languages and theology.
+Theories are applied and professional skills are developed through practical assessments and work-integrated learning.

 The course structure is based on six semesters (each of 12 weeks duration, plus an exam week), with four subjects taught in each semester.
 It comprises:

-To qualify for award of the degree of Bachelor of Arts a candidate shall complete at least 240 credit points, including satisfactory completion of the core subjects.
+To qualify for award of the degree of Bachelor of Theology a candidate shall accrue an aggregate of at least 240 credit points, including satisfactory completion of the core subjects.

 Click here for more details on this course.